shrihari-prakash/liquid/README.md

 ### User Sign Up:

-1. To login, visit `/signup` and fill the form.
+1. To create an account, visit `/signup` and fill the details.
 2. Click on Create Account.
 3. If you are running this on dev mode, a code is printed in your console.
 Enter this code on the verification page.